TheOnlyZac/sly1/README.md

 The project can be built on Windows or Linux using `make`.
 It will build the executable `SCUS_971.98`.

-The `tools` directory contains scripts for setting up the build environment on each platform, which involves downloading and installing the required runtime libraries.
+The `scripts` directory contains scripts for setting up the build environment on each platform, which involves downloading and installing the required runtime libraries.

 ### Linux/WSL